 - 1. See Figure 5.3 for a detailed view of the assembly.
 Remove the seal gland assembly, starting with the four bolts, and the tubing connection from the assembly to the sight flow indicator if optioned.
 Once disconnected from the flange, pull the assembly over the piston rod and out of the way.

 - 2. Disassemble the seal gland assembly.
 See Figure 5.4 for exploded view of the assembly.

 - A. Starting with the upstream side.
 Remove the outer snap ring.

-- B. Remove the rod seal.
+- B. Remove the shaft seal.

-- C. Remove the second snap ring.

-- D. Remove the next two snap rings.

-- E. Remove bushing.

-- F. Move to the downstream side.
+- C. Move to the downstream side.
 Remove the outer snap ring.

-- G. Remove the first rod seal.
+- D. Remove the first shaft seal.

-- H. Remove the seal spacer.
+- E. Remove the seal spacer.

-- I. Remove the next rod seal.
+- F. Remove the next shaft seal.

-- J. Remove the next seal spacer.

-- K. Remove snap ring.

-- L. Remove O-ring from back of flange.
+- G. Remove O-ring from back of flange.